 Here in Britain we have not yet begun to describe the working-class as middle-class, as has long been the common practice in the United States.
 But increasingly working-class people are adopting the belief that, because they can afford (or borrow to afford) the sort of luxuries their parents could not, and have access to higher education, they are in fact middle-class.
 On the one hand this is good thing: it seems to suggest that the less fortunate in our society are climbing the social ladder, and that people are less defined by the class into which they were born.
 On the other hand, it suggests only that our perceptions of what it means to be working or middle-class have changed; that what separates these two classes is a cultural difference and not necessarily a financial one.

 I personally find the whole situation deeply confusing—not least of all because it leaves me feeling uncertain of my own ranking in society.
-I think it’s fair to say that my family are working class: although we never struggled to a great extent growing up, both of my parents worked jobs that, traditionally, are not performed by the middle classes, and I grew up feeling significantly less privileged than my friends.
+My family are working class: although we never struggled to a great extent growing up, both of my parents had working class jobs, and I grew up feeling significantly less privileged than my friends.
 Nevertheless, I attended a comprehensive school at which most of the pupils were middle class; I was the second person in my family (after my sister) to go to college and then university; and since graduating I have worked (in a very minimal way) in journalism and publishing—two industries that are dominated by the middle classes, and particularly, I would say, by people who were educated at private schools.